An urban coyote carrying a dead cat will give any pet lover a shudder.

 Enter one coyote carrying a cat in its mouth, and we have a much different scene.

-Caution: Pet owners may find this disturbing.
+CAUTION: Pet owners may find this disturbing.

-I see that 6-foot fence did a lot to keep that ‘yote out.
+I see that six-foot fence didn't do a lot in the form of coyote control.
 It hopped up there like it's been doing it for a while, no?

-They don't know ‘Fluffy’ is your pet cat and they don't know that ‘Bitzy’ is your pet dog.
-All they know is there is an easy meal standing right in front of them.
+They don't know "Fluffy" is your pet cat and they don't know "Bitzy" is your small dog.
+All they see is an easy meal standing right in front of them.